Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

         return [blade_dfs[i] for i in blade_order]
 	```

-	We've decided to only shift the `d_theta` value between $-\frac{2\pi}{B}$ and 0.
+	We've decided to only search for the optimal `d_theta` value between $-\frac{2\pi}{B}$ and 0.
 This is simply a matter of preference, because I want the first blade to occur as close as possible to 0 degrees.
 If you allow `d_theta` to be positive, it may result in the first blade being classified as the last blade.
 This is not a problem, but it is a matter of preference.

 ## Conclusion
 Blade alignment is like parallel parking - it seems so simple, but you can make a proper mess of it if you're not careful.